Chihuahuas may be small, but Chihuahua temperament is definitely larger than life. Chihuahuas are pint-sized pooches packed with personality.

 These dogs are enterprising, proud, spirited and brave.
 Though these dogs are affectionate, they can sometimes be manipulative.
-Before you adopt these dogs, it is important to understand the various redeeming qualities that these dogs possess in order to determine whether this is what you want from your doggie.
+Before you adopt one of these dogs, it is important to understand the various redeeming qualities that these dogs possess in order to determine whether this is what you want from your canine companion.

 Though Chihuahuas love to give, they too demand the affection and attention of their owners.
 As long as you treat this dog right, they will return the love and remain attached to the members of the family.